We instinctively know that we need to talk about trauma. So, we turn to our friends, family, and social circles for support when bad things happen.

 People with PTSD may avoid situations or people that remind them of the traumatic event, and they may have strong adverse reactions to something as ordinary as a loud noise or an accidental touch.”

-The good news is that often individuals can avoid PTSD by simply talking about traumatic events as soon as possible.
-Rather than facing years of treatment to resolve their trauma.
+The good news is that individuals can often avoid PTSD by talking about traumatic events as soon as possible rather than facing years of treatment to resolve their trauma.

 How does not talking about our trauma hurt others?

 Our example may cause others not to address their trauma.
-That delay may lead to PTSD for them and impact others in the future.
+That delay may lead to PTSD for them and impact others.

 Helpful Suggestions When You Need to Talk About Trauma.

-I know that it can be challenging to talk about trauma, so I have provided some helpful guidelines to consider.
+I know it can be challenging to talk about trauma, so I have provided some helpful guidelines.
 These have proven to be effective and beneficial for me.